ashleyvermaas/fonds-voor-west/README.md

-# project-2
+# Fonds voor West

-## project-2 / Fonds voor West - Ironhack
+## What is Fonds voor West?
-This is a module 2 project for the Web Development course by Ironhack, started in september 2020.

-## Motivation
-The project was created by students Ashley Vermaas and Dirk Kelderman.
-The project tried to solve a problem the grant funding platform "Fonds voor West" was having.
-The issue at hand was the use of their current platform.
-It wasn't really user friendly, and also they had a lot of problems with getting the right data and right information for their committee members.
+The project Fonds voor West is named after an Amsterdam-based organisation that provides grants for local initiatives.
+The aim of this project was to solve a problem which the "Fonds voor West" organisation was experiencing.
+The issue at hand was that their current platform wasn't very user friendly, and they also had a lot of issues with sharing the correct data and information with their committee members.
+The end goal was to help them efficiently manage the grant applications with the applicants and committee members.

-## Build status
-As always, the project is never finished.
-However we're pretty confident this is a MVP with a nice view for the future.

-## Tech/framework used
+## Ironhack Project #2
+This project is part of the second module within the [Ironhack](https://ironhack.com/en) Web Development Course, and was created by [Ashley Vermaas](https://github.com/ashleyvermaas) and [Dirk Kelderman](https://github.com/dirkkelderman).

+## Technologies and frameworks
 - Node.js
 - Express.js
 - Handlebars